Stephen-ODriscoll/PlutoUtils/docs/iterator_utils.md

 2. Takes an iterator for begin, the size and a function.
 Calls the function on every element.
 Returns the same function.

 #### map()
-1. Takes iterators for from begin, from end, to begin and a function.
-Calls the function on every element to map it.
-Returns the new end of to.
+1. Takes iterators for source begin, source end, destination begin and a function.
+Calls the function on every element to map it from source to destination.
+Returns the new end of destination.
-    - To begin must have enough space allocated for all elements being stored, or use inserters.
+    - Destination begin must have enough space allocated for all elements being stored, or use inserters.
-2. Takes an iterator for from begin, the size of from, an iterator for to begin and a function.
-Calls the function on every element to map it.
-Returns the new end of to.
+2. Takes an iterator for source begin, the size of source, an iterator for destination begin and a function.
+Calls the function on every element to map it from source to destination.
+Returns the new end of destination.
-    - To begin must have enough space allocated for all elements being stored, or use inserters.
+    - Destination begin must have enough space allocated for all elements being stored, or use inserters.